Built by engineers, for engineers

 • Backup, restore, and disaster recovery happen per tenant, with per-tenant RPO/RTO

-• Never logged at any log level, never returned in any API response, never serialized to telemetry
+• Fetched in-process only when needed, never logged at any level, never returned in any API response, never serialised into telemetry.

 Tenant resolution chain — 5 steps, first match wins